PMassicotte/cdoc/README.md

 ## Horsens dataset

 * There are two types of filters used for CDOM (GFF and 0.2).
 Which one should we use?
+I decided to use 0.2.

 * Some values for the filter type have `NA`.
 What it means?